 - How to use storytelling techniques to make you message last a life-time (Going to press July 2019)

 - Opening Doors – Top Ten Tips to Delegate Effectively.
 (Published June 2019)

 If it is solely a pitch/marketing the Toastmaster brand this will fall under the title of advertising and not go to press.

-Please speak to Daniel in the first instance, before you start writing – so we can be sure two people are not writing the same article!
+Please speak to Brenda in the first instance, before you start writing – so we can be sure two people are not writing the same article!
 (As we can only use one version).
-Daniel is your first port of call
+Brenda is your first port of call

 Note: Chantal Cooke is our professional PR consultant promoting our articles.
 She may edit the piece to suit the publication.
 The publisher may also edit the piece.

 Here are a few sample publications for reference:

 E&I is aimed at super HNWs and Ultras, plus successful entrepreneurs living the life of their dreams on their own terms, and also those who may just be embarking on their entrepreneurial journey, but still aim high and have a strong desire for the finer things in life.
 Readership online; 40k pm June 2019

 Readership: 36,683,285 (monthly unique views) March 2019